orsonteodoro/oiledmachine-overlay/docs/EBUILD_PACKAGE_DEVEL_GUIDE.md

 | Flooding the zone mitigation [2]                    | N                                | N                                  | Y                                                             |

 * [1] For LOTL attack /opt installations are reachable.
-* [2] Bypassing using language alternatives which can be weaponized in LOTL attacks.
+* [2] Bypassing or adding too many (language or implementation) alternatives to bypass the sandbox blacklists which can be weaponized in LOTL attacks.

 Robustness QA